What the Modern Immune System is Up Against

 While modern sanitation and hygiene reduces our exposure to bacteria and viruses, our immune and detoxification systems are often overwhelmed by chemical exposure.

-The Environmental Protection Agency (EPA) estimates that 500,000 different chemicals are used today, and that 5,000 new chemical substances are added each year.
+The Environmental Protection Agency (EPA) estimates that millions of different chemicals are used today, and that 5,000 new chemical substances are added each year.
 In addition our bodies are exposed to natural toxins like pollen, dust, animal dander, and smoke.

 Simultaneously, the misuse of antibiotics has created resistant strains of bacteria.
 What effect these "super-bugs" will have on humanity is still unknown, but their emergence points to the vital importance of protecting and strengthening one's immune system.